|Trump's father, Fred|

 Trump’s blind appeal to bigotry was predicted in a 1935 book by Nobel laureate Sinclair Lewis.
 Titled It Can’t Happen Here, Lewis' book described what happened when a hate-filled demagogue is elected president.
 In the book, President Windrip “outlaws dissent, incarcerates political enemies in concentration camps, and trains and arms a paramilitary force … to enforce the policies.”
 He also cuts women's and minority rights.

 Sound familiar?
 Have you looked at the polls lately?

-Frederick Christ Trump, the immigrant from Germany, would have been appalled by his grandson’s demagoguery.
-The rest of us should be disgusted by the avalanche of hate spewing from Donald Trump and bigotry his campaign has unleashed.
+Frederick Christ Trump, the immigrant from Germany, would not have been appalled by his grandson’s demagoguery.
+Her was an avowed anti-Semite.
+The rest of us, however, should be disgusted by the avalanche of hate spewing from Donald Trump and bigotry his campaign has unleashed.